 Prostate cancer is a type of cancer in which cells in the prostate gland start growing uncontrollably.
 The prostate is a walnut-sized gland found only in males.
-Just Behind the prostate are seminal vesicles that produce and stores the majority of the fluid that makes up semen.
+Just Behind the prostate is seminal vesicles that produce and store the majority of the fluid that makes up semen.
 The prostate is located below the bladder and in front of the rectum.

 Endometrial cancer is a type of cancer that begins in the endometrium which is the inner lining of the uterus.
 Endometrial cancer develops when cells in the endometrium begin to grow out of control.

 Endometrial cancer is also called uterine cancer.
 Other types of cancer can form in the uterus, including uterine sarcoma, but the chances of them are very less compared to endometrial cancer.
 It is the most common type of cancer in females that affects the female reproductive organs.
 Endometrial cancer is usually detected at an early stage because it frequently produces abnormal vaginal bleeding.

 If endometrial cancer is discovered at an early stage, it can be treated and cured by surgically removing the uterus.
 It normally affects those aged over 55 years.

 Kidney cancer is a type of cancer in which healthy cells in one or both kidneys begin to grow uncontrollably and form a lump called a tumor.
 Renal cell carcinoma is the most common type of kidney cancer.
 It begins in the lining of very small tubes in the kidney called ‘renal tubules’.
 The function of renal tubules is to clean your blood and make urine.
 Usually, renal cell cancer is confined to the kidney, but it may spread to other parts of the body, most often the bones, lungs, and brain.